 Among the most favorites of classic Southern phrases is “I’m fixin’ to do this.”
 If you’re fixin’ to do something, that means you want to do it.
 Fixin’ is another word for want, plain and simple.
 It’s common verbiage across many Southern states in the U.S., so plan on hearing it if you visit one.

 “Tore slap up”

 If something’s broken or messed up in the South, then it’s also “tore slap up.”
+Although we’re not entirely sure how this phrase came to be, it’s pretty clever.
 The phrase itself even sounds pretty broken!